 All Foundation Studies students have access to confidential counselling.
 Students are encouraged to discuss concerns and issues that affect their studies, goals and personal lives with counsellors.

 Counselling is a growth process through which students are helped to define goals, make decisions, and solve problems related to personal-social, educational and career concerns.
 When you visit a counsellor you can expect discussions to focus on thoughts or feelings that may be of concern, which will enable you to gain new perspectives and understanding.
 You may learn to think in new ways, to see a wide range of alternatives, to explore and practice different ways of behaving.

-Ms. Anita Krautschneider is the counsellor for Trinity College Foundation Studies Program.
-Students can drop in or make an appointment by telephone or in person to make arrangements to meet at a suitable time.
+Students can drop in or make an appointment by telephone or in person to make arrangements to meet with our counsellors at a suitable time.

 The Chaplain’s role is to encourage and support all students who live and study away from home.
 He works alongside teachers and welfare staff at Trinity College Foundation Studies to ensure that students have friendly and reliable people with whom they can discuss any matters of importance to them.
 More information about Chaplaincy at Trinity can be found here.